Rules

 A. In this Rule, "applicant" means a person who is applying for a permit or permit amendment, and "application" means the formal process for applying for a well permit or permit amendment.
 For this Rule "permit" shall mean a drilling and production permit or a permit for transport of water.

-B. In accordance with Rule 5.4E, the Board may hold a hearing on one or more applications.
+B. The Board may hold a hearing on one or more applications.
 The decision by the Board for a hearing will be made at the Board meeting in which the administratively complete application(s) is/are first brought before the Board for consideration.
-Any hearing will be held as part of a scheduled Board meeting at the regular Board meeting location unless the Board provides for the hearing to be held at a different location
+Any hearing will be held as part of a scheduled Board meeting at the regular Board meeting location unless the Board provides for the hearing to be held at a different location.

 C. Notice (Sec.
 36.404)